spoon-while-spoon/hb_collector/README.md

+# Homebridge Collector SL

-# Documentation hb_collector - serverless version
+Documentation on how to setup the serverless version of the Homebridge Collector.

 ## Overview